Luke-Nicklin/mildew-detection-in-cherry-leaves/README.md

 ### Media

-- The photos used on the home and sign-up page are from This Open-Source site.
-- The images used for the gallery page were taken from this other open-source site.
+- The photo used on the app summary page is a generic cherry leaf image taken [Vecteezy](https://www.vecteezy.com/photo/53181854-close-up-of-a-vibrant-green-leaf).

 ## Acknowledgements (optional)